-The time of year when we find ourselves lying awake in bed at night stressing over the future of our young soccer player.
+The time of year we sometimes find ourselves lying awake in bed at night stressing over the future of our young soccer player.

-The time of year when we find our hearts beating in our throats as we drop our kids off to a game or practice, trying not to put too much pressure on them to perform well but wanting to make sure they know that every single touch they have on the ball, or run they make off the ball, or communication they have with the coach – may make the difference on their name being on the final roster.
+The time of year we find our hearts beating in our throats as we drop our kids off to a game or practice, trying not to put too much pressure on them to perform well but wanting to make sure they know that every single touch they have on the ball, or run they make off the ball, or communication they have with the coach – could have an impact on their name being on the final roster.

 How can we become so irrational?